o1c-dev/jcryptobox/docs/index.md

 ### Key Generation

-Public and private keys can be generated via `Box.generateKeyPair()`.
+Public and private keys can be generated via `JCryptoBox.generateKeyPair()`.
 By default, these are 256-bit ECDH keys using the standard NIST P.256 curve parameters.
 In top secret security mode, this uses NIST P.521.
-Keys can also be imported through standard Java cryptographic APIs, though that is an advanced topic.
+Keys can be encoded and decoded via `JCryptoBox.encodeKey()` and `JCryptoBox.decodePublicKey()`/`JCryptoBox.decodePrivateKey()` respectively.

 ### Encryption

 Boxes provide mutual authentication and confidentiality of messages sent between two principals.
-To encrypt a message from a sender to a recipient, a box is constructed from `Box.boxing()`.
+To encrypt a message from a sender to a recipient, a box is constructed from `JCryptoBox.boxing()`.
-To decrypt a message from a sender to a recipient, a box is constructed from `Box.opening()`.
+To decrypt a message from a sender to a recipient, a box is constructed from `JCryptoBox.opening()`.

 Sealed boxes provide confidentiality and integrity of a message sent from an anonymous sender to a known recipient principal.
-These can be constructed via `Box.sealing()` and `Box.unsealing()` for encryption and decryption respectively.
+These can be constructed via `JCryptoBox.sealing()` and `JCryptoBox.unsealing()` for encryption and decryption respectively.

 ## Export Notice